 These codes stand for communication errors between the temperature sensor and the vehicle's main computer.
 This is the black, two wire sensor you see on the top side of the thermostat housing.

-Although I usually recommend strategic automotive electrical diagnosis before replacing parts, I have seen this check engine light issue enough to just go ahead and replace thermostat housing assembly on the Chevrolet Cruz and Chevrolet Sonic models.
+However, I have seen this check engine light issue enough to just go ahead and replace the thermostat housing assembly on the Chevrolet Cruz and Chevrolet Sonic models.

 If you take the easy way out and go for a dealership service department repair, this operation costs in the $500 range.
 A do-it-yourself repair brings these expenses down to the $100 range.

 No guarantees here, but they can provide a goodwill adjustment for known problems if you're only out of the warranty window by a small amount of miles or time.

 This becomes a completely different part number than the newer models from 2012 through 2015.
 Therefore, when purchasing these parts make sure they double check the year and the engine size.

 On the older models you'll be replacing a one-piece plastic assembly.
 With the newer Chevrolet Cruz models the thermostat housing itself is made out of aluminum.

 In most cases, people are just getting the entire assembly despite the fact that the leak could come from several different areas.

 However, if you have replaced the spark plugs or performed other tune-up and maintenance items on your automobile this probably falls within your skill set.

 The procedure includes removing the four bolts to separate the housing from the engine block.
 It's necessary to clean the surface before installing the new parts.

 However, you need to be careful because aluminum is a soft metal.
 You don't want to use a steel wire brush or sandpaper.

 Ideally you'll use a plastic razor blade scraper specifically made to clean aluminum surfaces.

-with a generous O-ring that does an excellent job of sealing.
+The replacement part comes with a generous O-ring that does an excellent job of sealing.

 You also don't want to over tighten the replacement part on reassembly.
 The retaining bolt threads are aluminum and the housing is still made out of plastic.

-plastic.
 As time goes on you'll find plenty of videos on YouTube showing do-it-yourself type people fixing the Chevy Cruze coolant leak.